Skip to main content

 Create a deployment

 A deployment configures a model serving instance with your chosen runtime, GPU type, and model weights.
-First, query the available instance types and runtime versions:
+Attaching the deployment to the gateway you just created makes the model reachable through the gateway endpoint.
+First, query the available instance types and runtime versions so you can pick a GPU type and runtime that match your model:

 curl "${CW_BASE_URL}/v1alpha1/inference/deployments/parameters" \